-View as quickly as you can
+1. View as quickly as you can

-Listings available today are likely taken within two or three days, sometimes in just one day.
+Listings available today are likely taken within a few days, sometimes only within a day.
 The better the listing, the sooner it will be taken.

-We know that your current apartment requires you to give them a 1-month notice before you move out, but most of the landlord requires the potential tenants to move in no later than 2-3 weeks after you have applied.
+We know that your current apartment requires you to give them a 1-month notice before you move out, but most of the landlord requires the potential tenants to move in no later than 1-2 weeks after you have applied.

 From 1-8 is what the process looks like from the moment you submit your inquiry to your move-in date.

 Once you have submitted your application, it will be reviewed by 3 different parties to make sure that you are a suitable person to rent out their property.
-They are: (1) The property management company (2) The guarantor company (3) The landlord.
+They are: (1) The property management company (2) The guarantor company (3) The landlord

-Many landlords/guarantor companies require you to earn more than 3 times the rent to be eligible.
+Many landlords/guarantor companies require you to earn more than 3 times the rent of salary to be eligible.
 For instance, on a 400,000 yen/month salary, the most rent you could afford would be 130,000 yen/month!

-They will also call you for the quick survey, and unfortunately, not many of them speak English.
+They will also call you for a quick survey, and unfortunately, not many of them speak English.
 Not being able to speak Japanese does not mean that you cannot find an apartment, but it does change the number of listings you can reach in the market.

-Living with friends
+6. Living with friends

-Living with pets
+7. Living with pets

 There are also very few listings that allow pets, and the majority are only cats or small dogs friendly.
 Please be noted that most apartments that allow pets require a relatively larger sum for the refundable deposit.